 Mr. Milano served on the Board of Trustees of The New School from 1976 to 2000.
 Previously he had been a member of the advisory board of the J.M.
 Kaplan Center and was vice chair of the Visiting Committee to the Graduate School of Management and Urban Policy from 1975 to 1983.

 Mr. Milano was involved in transforming The New School into a major urban university with a distinctive orientation to public service and the arts, providing financial support for increased undergraduate scholarships, paid faculty leaves, venture capital grants to stimulate innovative academic programs, a student residence hall, and an undergraduate student center.

-In 2012 he gave a major gift to the university which expanded the OLA and established the Studley Faculty Research Fund, the Studley Faculty Fellow Program, and expanded the International Field Program.
+In 2012, he gave a major gift to the university which expanded the OLA and established the Studley Faculty Research Fund and the Studley Faculty Fellow Program, and expanded the International Field Program.